 Depending on the person, and the severity of the stroke or strokes, vascular dementia may come on gradually or suddenly, and can range from mild to severe.
-Currently, there is no known cure, but the good news is that making certain lifestyle changes and using practical strategies may help prevent strokes, compensate for cognitive loses, and slow its development.
+Currently, there is no known cure for vascular dementia, but there are steps you can take to help prevent strokes, compensate for cognitive loses, and slow its development.

 Multi-infarct dementia: The most common type of vascular dementia

-The most common type of vascular dementia is multi-infarct dementia (MID), which is caused by a series of small strokes, or “mini-strokes,” that often go unnoticed.
+Multi-infarct dementia (MID) is caused by a series of small strokes (sometimes called "mini-strokes" or "silent strokes") that often go unnoticed.
 These mini-strokes, also referred to as transient ischemic attacks (TIAs), result in only temporary, partial blockages of blood supply and brief impairments in consciousness or sight.
 Over time, however, as more areas of the brain become damaged, the symptoms of vascular dementia begin to appear.
 MID usually affects people between the ages of 60 to 75, and is more common in men than women.

 Vascular dementia affects different people in different ways and the speed of the progression varies from person to person.
 Some symptoms may be similar to those of other types of dementia and usually reflect increasing difficulty to perform everyday activities like eating, dressing, or shopping.